 This information can be used to compare a school’s performance to other school, district, and statewide results, and to find a school’s strengths and identify areas for improvement.
 The New Jersey Department of Education (NJDOE) encourages all members of the school community to use the performance reports to help start local conversations by asking questions such as: How is our school doing relative to other schools?
 Are all of our students making progress from last year?

 The School Performance Reports were developed with, and are continually improved by, the feedback from stakeholders like you.
-Here are some of the improvements for the 2016-17 School Performance Reports based on feedback:

 New Jersey School Performance Summary Reports

-For the first time, one-page Summary Reports for each school and district are available.
 The Summary Reports are a more reader-friendly companion to the full New Jersey School Performance Reports , and provide a high-level summary of how well a school or district is performing with data that address questions such as: Are students on track for success?
 How much are students learning?
 Are students graduating?
 Are students going to college?
 The NJDOE has also made available a guide to explain the different data points on the Summary Reports.